Diademe/cerialize/README.md

 If you want the same behavior for a property when serializing and deserializing, you can either tag that property with a `@serialize*` and `@deserialize*` or you can use `@autoserializeXXX` which will do this in a single annotation and behave exactly the same as `@serialize*` and `@deserialize*`.
 The only difference in behavior is that `@autoserializeUsing()` takes an argument of type `SerializeAndDeserializeFns` instead of a single function argument like it's siblings do.

-`@serializeAsMap` will convert a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) to an map object (ie an object with keys and values).
-Due to syntax of javascript, keys can only be int or string. `@deserializeAsMap` will correctly deserialize into a Map.
+`@serializeAsMap` will convert an es6 [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) to an map object (ie an object with keys and values).
+Due to the syntax of JSON, keys can only be int or string. `@deserializeAsMap` will correctly deserialize into a Map.

 ##### Serialization
 - `@serializeAs(type : () => ClassConstructor, customKey? : string)`
 - `@serializeAsObjectMap(type : () => ClassConstructor, customKey? : string)`